ansys/ansys-tools-local-product-launcher/examples/example_scripts/plugin.rst

 Entrypoint configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Besides the launcher code, the plugin needs to be registered by adding an entrypoint to
+Besides the launcher code, the plugin must be registered by adding an entrypoint to
-the ``pyproject.toml`` file, as described in :ref:`the entrypoint section <entrypoint>`
+the ``pyproject.toml`` file, as described in :ref:`entrypoint`.
+In this example,
-of the plugin creation guide.
-In this example, we use ``flit`` as a build tool, so the
-``pyproject.toml`` file looks like this:
+``flit`` is used as a build tool.
+Thus, the ``pyproject.toml`` file looks like this:

 .. include:: ../../../examples/example_httpserver_plugin/pyproject.toml
     :literal:

-Two entry points for the local product launcher are defined:
+Two entrypoints for the local product launcher are defined:

-- ``direct`` - a launch mode which can be configured by the user
+- ``direct``: A launch mode that users can configure.
-- ``__fallback__`` - a fallback mode which is used if no configuration is available
+- ``__fallback__``: A fallback mode that is used if no configuration is available.

-Both use the same launcher class.
+Both entrypoints use the same launcher class.